amitsaj/SNOWFLAKE_COVID_ANALYSIS/README.md

 DATASET DESCRIPTION:

-COVID DATA USED FOR THE ANALYSIS CAME FROM THE OPEN SOURCE WEBSITE LINK (https://ourworldindata.org/covid-deaths), THIS DATA IS FROM 1ST JAN 2020 TO 29TH AUG 2022.
-I HAVE SEPERATED THIS DATA INTO TWO DATASET ONE IS COVID_DEATHS DATASET AND ANOTHER IS COVID_VACCINATED DATASET (BOTH OF DATASETS ARE ATTACHED WITH COMMA SEPRATED VALUES EXTENSION) FOR
+COVID DATA USED FOR THE ANALYSIS CAME FROM THE OPEN SOURCE WEBSITE (https://ourworldindata.org/covid-deaths), THIS DATA IS FROM 1ST JAN 2020 TO 29TH AUG 2022.
+I HAVE SEPERATED THIS DATA INTO TWO DATASET ONE IS COVID_DEATHS DATASET AND ANOTHER COVID_VACCINATED DATASET (BOTH OF DATASETS ARE ATTACHED WITH COMMA SEPRATED VALUES EXTENSION) FOR DOING SPECIFIC ANALYSIS ON DESIRED FIELDS ONLY AS THIS DATASET CONTAINS A LOT OF PARAMETERS/FIELDS WHICH CAN DIVERGE THE DESIRED ANALYSIS.

 FIELDS                                                    DISC